Bet Tracker: A New Way to Sweat a Bet

 Future Vision

-With growing appetite for real-time context, we’re already exploring:
+With growing appetite for real-time context, a few future concepts are in explore stage: